Eyna-A/robo-advisor/README.md

 <br>

 > [!WARNING]
-> **This is not financial advice, and the model says so itself.** The latest full backtest reports a **Deflated Sharpe Ratio of 0.315** — below the 0.5 threshold, meaning the strategy's edge is **not statistically distinguishable from luck**.
-Net stock-picking alpha vs. an equal-weight basket is a genuine **+31.5%**, but macro/dollar timing dragged total returns well behind simply holding USD over the test window.
+> **This is not financial advice, and the model is the first to admit it.** The latest full backtest reports a **Deflated Sharpe Ratio of 0.221** — below the 0.5 threshold, meaning the strategy's edge is **not statistically distinguishable from luck**.
+Net stock-picking alpha vs. an equal-weight basket is a genuine **+62.36%** (yes, it went *up* since the last run — see [Numbers Move](#-numbers-move-run-to-run) for why that's not the flex it sounds like), but macro/dollar timing dragged total returns well behind simply holding USD over the test window.
 Full numbers in [The Honest Scorecard](#-the-honest-scorecard) below.
-This project exists to demonstrate rigorous ML engineering, not to manage your money.
+This project exists to demonstrate rigorous ML engineering, not to manage your money — please don't let a good README talk you into the latter.

 <br>

 ## 🌟 Overview

 Most "AI stock picker" repos show you an equity curve, a raw Sharpe ratio, and stop there.
 That's not enough — a backtest with a good-looking curve can just as easily be the product of trying enough configs until one got lucky (Selection Bias), or a feature that's secretly encoding *which ticker* rather than *which signal*.
+We've been on both sides of that mistake, at 1am, wondering why the model suddenly "discovered alpha."
+(It hadn't.
+See bug #1.)

 **Signal Desk** is a full pipeline — data ingestion → feature engineering → LightGBM training → backtesting → live inference → portfolio optimization → a live dashboard — purpose-built for a market that punishes naive ML: the **Tehran Stock Exchange (TSE)**.
+No GPU required, or even particularly wanted — LightGBM trains the whole thing on a CPU in about the time it takes to make tea.
+The real difficulty here isn't compute, it's the market itself.
 Iranian equities have quirks most trading-bot tutorials never see:

 | Challenge | Why it breaks naive models |
 |---|---|